Fundraising privacy notice

 Woodlands Hospice promises to adhere to best practice, honesty, transparency, clarity and accountability in all fundraising activity.
 We are registered with the Fundraising Regulator and adhere to their Fundraising Promise, which you can view and download here.

 Our fundraisers understand more than anyone else how important it is to maintain the trust and confidence of our supporters.
 It is due to hard work, expertise and commitment that even in these difficult times, the generosity of local people is ensuring Woodlands Hospice care can continue.

 Despite the fact that we receive some NHS funding towards parts of the care we give to our patients and their family, we are generally dependent on donations from our local community to help the running expenses for Woodlands Hospice.

 We request that supporters help us by giving donations, participate in our events, arranging your own particular events, joining our lottery, supporting our charity shops by volunteering, donating and purchasing goods, amongst a significant number of the ways you can get involved in.

-We use three fundraising databases to store appropriate personal information:
+We use four fundraising databases to store appropriate personal information: